Lean or Not to Lean…The Great Airplane Seat Debate

-I have to admit, I really can’t stand it when someone leans his or her airplane seat back onboard an airplane.
-When I am traveling in economy and seated in front of someone, I rarely do it…when I do, I do what I call the “press-n-tap.”
+Now and then I get to ride in the back of the plane.
+I have to admit, I really can’t stand it when someone leans his or her airplane seat.
+If traveling in economy and seated in front of someone, I rarely do it…when I do, I do what I call the “press-n-tap.”
 Simply put, the “press-n-tap” is when I press the little silver button, tap back on my seat lightly and whatever I get is whatever I get.
 It usually gives me a few microns of recline.

 However, if you are the leaning type-and you have every right to be-here is what your crew is thinking about when we tell you shortly after takeoff to “sit back, relax and enjoy your flight.”